jbaumbach/nodejs-scaffolding/README.md

     $ npm install

- Start your MongoDb and Reddis servers (assuming these are in your path):
+ Start your MongoDb and Redis servers (assuming these are in your path):

     $ mongod -v
     $ ./redis-server --loglevel verbose